vwal/my-git-extras/README.md

 Alias dependencies
 ------------------

-Currently the only external dependency (besides the scripts in this repository) that some aliases refer to are some **git whistles** (https://github.com/mezis/git-whistles) commands.
+Currently the only external dependency (besides the scripts in this repository) that some aliases refer to are some **git whistles** (https://github.com/mezis/git-whistles, install with: `rvm @global do gem install git-whistles`) commands.

 Other recommended git extensions